dlitz/notmuch-neomutt/README.md

-  -h, --help            show this help message and exit --showcmd             show the command only --showurl             show the mailbox URL only --showquery           show the query only
+  -h, --help            show this help message and exit --showcmd             show the command only --showurl             show the mailbox URL only --showurl-strict      show the mailbox URL only (strict URL-encoding) --showquery           show the query only
   -R, --read-only       open mailbox in read-only mode +R, --read-write      open mailbox in read-write mode